Handling and Storage

 Conclusion

-Dow's laminating adhesives and coatings can be used safely and applied accurately by reading, understanding, and following the supplied documentation and guidelines outlined in this article.
+Bostik's laminating adhesives and coatings can be used safely and applied accurately by reading, understanding, and following the supplied documentation and guidelines outlined in this article.
 Proper handling not only ensures worker safety but will also ensure high-quality, high-performing adhesive laminations and coated products.
 Proper handling and storage help products perform throughout their manufactured shelf life and enable the reuse of partial containers.
 Questions can be answered by referring to the manufacturers' technical or regulatory department for clarification.
-Click below if you have any questions about Dow's laminating adhesives and coatings and how to apply, store, or handle them.
+Click below if you have any questions about Bostik's laminating adhesives and coatings and how to apply, store, or handle them.